3 subtle persuasion techniques

 Unmasking What’s Behind that Wording

 By using subtle persuasion techniques manipulators can sway your opinion in the direction they want, often with you not ever realizing they did that.
 But here is some good news: just like knowing how a magician did a stage trick ruins the illusion, knowing what these subtle persuasion techniques are and how they operate on you cancels their effect on you!
-So, as a critical thinker you must learn how words can influence you so you can avoid being manipulated, because the antidote is knowing how the stage trick is performed.
-If you recognize the persuasion techniques, they lose their power.
-Let’s examine the following three subtle persuasion techniques:- Replacing a negative or disagreeable expression by a gentler or more positive one

 - Replacing a positive or gentle expression by a more negative or disagreeable one